 Figure 2 compare effective disproportionality to the Gallagher index using a simple simulated two party case.
 At the far left extreme of the horizontal axis, the first party has all of the votes and the second party all of the seats.
 At the half way point, both have an equal share of votes and seats.
 And, at the far right extreme, the picture flips.
 As we can see, both indices follow the same trajectory, though the effective measure curves whereas the Gallagher index does not.
 This, however, is specific to the two party case where the Gallagher index reverts to a simple measure of absolute difference (and outputs exactly the same values as the Pedersen index).
 In more complex scenarios where the number of parties is greater than two, the Gallagher index also curves.

-Figure 4: Effective disproportionality and the Gallagher index plotted against district magnitude at district level elections.
+Figure 4 now shows effective disproportionality (left panel) and the Gallagher index (right panel) plotted against the district magnitude,

 Finally, Figure 5 shows the two indices plotted against each other for districts with magnitudes of 1 to 6.
 In all cases, the two indices are highly correlated.
-Where \(M = 1\), the two share a strong positive correlation, with little scatter.
-For cases where \(M > 1\), the scatter appears to increase.
-And, in all cases, it also appears to be larger at the disproportional end of the scale.
+Where

 Steps Towards a Functional Form

 So how might we build a logical model of effective disproportionality (or even disproportionality in general)?
 Absent any probabilistic logic that we might borrow, the most obvious way forward is to focus on constraints.
-As I mention above, one constraint is that where \(N_{V0} = 1\), we should also expect \(R=1\).
-However, I think that the information theoretic properties of the Rényi divergence might imply a more subtle constraint that we can put to better use.
+As I mention above, one constraint is that where

-And since, as I show in this paper, the effective number of parties shares an exact equivalence with the Rényi entropy, such that \(N_2 = e^{H(X)}\), the equation further simplifies, giving:
+And since, as I show in this paper, the effective number of parties shares an exact equivalence with the Rényi entropy, such that

 So, when the distribution of votes is perfectly uniform, disproportionality equals one minus the ratio of effective seat winning parties to actual vote winning parties.
 This feels like a nice property.
 I suspect we could also establish a similar constraint were we to focus on a uniform distribution of seats too.
 But, for now, I will stick to votes alone.